Superlinear free-discontinuity models: relaxation and phase-field approximation: Introduction

 We use standard notation for Sobolev and $BV$ functions, referring to \cite{AFP} when needed.

-{We shall indicate with $\calF_{\eps,p,q}(u,v;A)$ the functional with integration restricted to $A$; if $A=\Omega$, the dependence on the set of integration will be dropped.} This convention will be adopted for all the functionals that {will} be introduced in what follows.
+{We shall denote by $\calF_{\eps,p,q}(u,v;A)$ the functional with integration restricted to $A$; if $A=\Omega$, the dependence on the set of integration will be dropped.} This convention will be adopted for all the functionals introduced in what follows.

 { Many arguments below are based on a truncation procedure.
 We recall briefly the definition of the truncation operator acting on vector-valued functions and its main properties.
 We fix a sequence $(a_k)_k\subset(0,\infty)$ such that $2a_k<a_{k+1}$, $a_k\uparrow\infty$, and such that there are functions $\mathcal{T}_k\in {C^1_c}(\R^m;\R^m)$ satisfying